Identifying and disclosing sites that may be contaminated

 Some sites with a history of Schedule 2 use are exempt from submitting a Site Disclosure Statement.

-To complete the Site Disclosure Statement, you will need:
+To complete a Site Disclosure Statement, you'll need:

-• The site's street address, or if no address has been assigned, the nearest street name or intersection
+• The site's street address, or if it doesn't have one, the nearest street name or intersection

 • Latitude and longitude coordinates for the centre of the site, accurate to 0.5 of a second.
 For help with this, check municipal websites, iMapBC, ParcelMap BC or Google Earth